THUMNLab/CurML/README.md

 A library & toolkit for Curriculum Learning.

-The code of the ACM MM 2022 Open Source Software [paper](https://github.com/THUMNLab/CurML/raw/master/docs/CurML.pdf).
+The code of the ACM MM 2022 Open Source Software paper **CurML: A Curriculum Machine Learning Library**.

-Actively under development by @THUMNLab
+The paper can be downloaded from the [official website](https://github.com/THUMNLab/CurML/raw/master/docs/CurML.pdf) or in the [docs directory](https://github.com/THUMNLab/CurML/tree/master/docs).

 ## Target